Audio Converters support both Peak and Loudness Normalization. Which one to choose?

 Another example is the voice record with accidental clicks at the beginning and the end.
 The maximum Peak Level belongs to clicks, so the volume of the voice part cannot be adjusted to the maximum Target Level of 0 dBFS.
 Automatic Volume Control is a solution for such issues again.

-Another problem of Peak Normalization is the unpredictable Loudness Level as it does not directly correspond to Peak Level.
-Audios can be well normalized with Peak Normalization but may have very different Loudness Levels, so the volume needs to be often changed from song to song when listening.
+Another problem of Peak Normalization is the unpredictable Loudness Level, as it does not directly correspond to Peak Level.
+Audios can be well normalized with Peak Normalization, but may have very different Loudness Levels, so the volume often needs to be changed from song to song when listening.
 Loudness (EBU R128) Normalization is an excellent solution in such cases.

 Loudness (EBU R128) Normalization